bwilson19/baseballtrivia/readme.md

 v2 - Using OOP methodology in Javascript, primarily by making a class for the questions, with a constructor for right and wrong answers.
 Each question and answer object is placed into a single question box (shortening the length of the HTML considerably), and the order of the answer is randomized each time.

-This allows for much higher scalability for new questions to be added over time, as well as setting up new features like 'levels' that raise the difficulty
+This allows for much higher scalability for new questions to be added over time, as well as setting up new features like 'levels' that raise the difficulty.

+**Note: The high score feature using the browser's local storage to save the score variable, so it doesn't track across browsers or environments.**

 ### Past Version